microsoft/react-native-windows/vnext/proposals/active/scroll-anchoring.md

 In XAML, we can achieve this using the [`CanBeScrollAnchor`](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.uielement.canbescrollanchor?view=winrt-19041) property on the list items.
 Under the hood, the XAML ScrollViewer implements `IScrollAnchorProvider`, and if a layout operation will result in a selected scroll anchor changing position, the view port will be synchronously scrolled to keep the scroll anchor in place.
 The `CanBeScrollAnchor` property simply tells the ScrollViewer which of its descendants are eligible to be scroll anchors.

 This view anchoring behavior is actually the default behavior on many Web browsers, and [some Web browsers](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow-anchor#browser_compatibility) even expose a CSS property to opt-out of scroll anchoring.
 Since what we are trying to achieve here has effectively the same semantics as scroll anchoring on Web browsers, we could call the prop to enable scroll anchoring `overflowAnchor` and add it to `View`.
-Since this is not a platform default behavior, and there is likely some performance penalty to opting in to scroll anchoring, we should add an `enableAnchoring` prop to `ScrollView` to turn on scroll anchoring.
+Since this is not a platform default behavior, and there is likely some performance penalty to opting in to scroll anchoring, we should add an `overflowAnchorMode` prop to `ScrollView` to switch between `explicit` (opt-in), `implicit` (opt-out), and

 You might ask, why might you even need to specify which values to opt-out of scroll anchoring?
 Could we not just turn on anchoring for all top-level items in the ScrollContentView and call it a day?
 We cannot because of VirtualizedList and sticky headers.
 Consider what might happen if the ScrollView chooses the VirtualizedList spacer as the anchor candidate.
 As content is rendered in the view port and the spacer shrinks, the view port will scroll to keep the spacer anchored, which is not expected behavior.
 Similarly for sticky headers, as the sticky header shifts to remain at the top of the view port, if the ScrollView selected the sticky header as the anchor, it may not appear to anchor at all as the sticky header has it's own mechanism to remain anchored to the top of the view port.
 Note, there is also some precedent for opting out specific views in anchoring on iOS with the `maintainVisibleContentPosition` prop.
 If you exclude the auto-scroll to top functionality that this iOS prop provides, you could potentially emulate, e.g., `maintainVisibleContentPosition={{minIndexForVisible: 1}}` using `enableAnchoring={true}` and setting `overflowAnchor={'none'}` on the first item in the list (or the first N items where N is the value for `minIndexForVisible`).